 According to Windows 8 Release Preview System Requirements, to access the Windows Store and download and run apps, you need an active Internet connection and a screen resolution of at least 1024 x 768.
 So please check the resolution.

 To snap apps, you need a screen resolution of at least 1366 x 768.
 But not to worry about this Snap app feature – if your monitor doesn’t support this resolution.
-It doesn’t affect in running or installing of app.
+It doesn’t affect in running or installing of the app.

 Change your Account to Local and then back to Live account from the Control Panel.

 Check whether Windows is up to date with the latest updates.
 Also, try to Sync App licenses.
 For this Open the Store App, Open Charms (WinKey+C), Select Settings > App Updates then under App Licenses, click Sync Licenses.